chRyNaN/colors/README.md

 More detailed documentation is available in the [docs](docs) folder.
 The entry point to the documentation can be found [here](docs/index.md).

+## Sample

+Checkout the [Android Sample Project](sample-android-native) for an example of using the library.

 ## License

 ```